SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set the kill cool time for the main kill button, which is usually activated by the Q
+| MainKillCoolDown | You can set the kill cool time for the main kill button, which is usually activated by the Q
 key.
-| You can set the kill cool down time for the sub kill button operated by the F key.
+| SubKillCoolDown | You can set the kill cool down time for the sub kill button operated by the F key.
-| You can set whether double killers can use sabotage.
+| Use Sabotage | You can set whether double killers can use sabotage.
 -----------------------
 ## Lighter
 ### Crew camp